philipp-mohr/pyopencl-extension/README.rst

    * Integrated profiling features give quick overview over performance bottlenecks.
    * ...

+The project is in an early development stage and actively maintained.
+For any feature requests/feedback/etc. you can get in touch via `Github <https://github.com/piveloper/pyopencl-extension/issues>`_ or by E-Mail (piveloper@gmail.com).

 Installation
 =============

-When automatic installation of pyopencl fails (happen using Windows):
+When automatic installation of pyopencl fails (happens when using Windows):

     1. Download appropriate .whl binary from `PyOpenCl binaries for Windows <https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>`_